 You weren’t behind the wheel.
 You weren’t on the road.

 That doesn’t mean you have to plead guilty.
+We consistently get favorable results for our DUI clients.

 👉 Call Michael White, P.A. today for a free consultation — and let’s challenge the assumptions that got you arrested.